HowestDAE/dae15-Shaeryry/README.md

 - Entity Class : This class encapsulates anything that is supposed to be considered alive in the game (Kirby, enemies...)
 Therefore it makes sense for the following classes to enherit from it.
     * Player
     * Enemy
+- Scene Class : This is a class that along with its manager is responsible to handle everything in the game.
+Each scene can then be smoothly transitioned into one another.
+    * End Screen : This is a special type of scene that loads only when you complete the game !
+    * Game Over : This is a scene that loads when you run out of lives.
+This scene will send you back to the start of the game after a few seconds.
+- Power Class : This is the template used for every power in the game.
+Any entity in the game has the ability to use these powers.
+This makes it so enemies can use the powers they give to the player.
+    * Beam Power
 - Enemy Class : This class groups up all enemies in the game.
 This serves as a base for every enemy and allows some enemies to share some stuff.
 Currently the enemies in the game are..
     * Waddle Doo
+    * Waddle Dee
+    * Sparky
+    * Hot Head
+    * Bronto Burt

 ### ..